blunt-instruments/MevWeth/README.md

 # MevWeth

-- A Weth10 variant that allows users to create explicit MEV.
+- MevWeth: A Weth10 variant that allows users to create explicit MEV.
-- A simple, inheritable contract for adding Mev to transaction using MevWeth
+- Mevitize: A simple, inheritable contract for adding Mev to transaction using MevWeth

 ## What is explicit MEV?